Completed research

 Project partners: Karl-Franzens-Universität Graz, University of Natural Resources and Life Sciences Vienna, Graz University of Technology

-Staff: Project management: Univ.Prof.
-Dr. Friedrich M. Zimmermann for KFU; staff members: Ricarda Rindlisbacher MSc BSc, Sonja Bloder BSc, Mag.
-Mario Diethart, Mag.
-Thomas Drage, DI (FH) Stefanie Egger, Magdalena Gschaider BSc, Mag.
-Thomas Höflehner, Mag.
-Irene Jammernegg, Martin Kubanek MSc BSc, Mag.
-Marlene Mader, Jonas Meyer MSc BSc, Mag.
-Dr. Filippina Risopoulos-Pichler
+Employees: Project management: Univ.Prof.
+Dr Friedrich M. Zimmermann for KFU; staff members: Ricarda Rindlisbacher MSc BSc, Sonja Bloder BSc, Mario Diethart, Thomas Drage, DI (FH) Stefanie Egger, Magdalena Gschaider BSc, Thomas Höflehner, Irene Jammernegg, Martin Kubanek MSc BSc, Marlene Mader, Jonas Meyer MSc BSc, Dr Filippina Risopoulos-Pichler

-Description : SUSTAINICUM is a cooperation project between the Karl-Franzens-University Graz, the University of Natural Resources and Life Sciences, Vienna and the Graz University of Technology.
+Description: SUSTAINICUM is a cooperation project between the Karl-Franzens-University Graz, the University of Natural Resources and Life Sciences, Vienna and the Graz University of Technology.
 The project aims to introduce sustainability-related topics into university teaching from the perspective of different subject areas.
 To this end, a platform has been set up on which resources of various types are collected and offered.
-These resources (building blocks, teaching methods, scripts and teaching modules) are intended to support teachers in terms of content and the use of innovative forms of teaching and to promote systemic and holistic thinking.
+These resources (building blocks, teaching methods, scripts and teaching modules) are intended to support lecturers in terms of content and through the use of innovative teaching methods and to promote systemic and holistic thinking.
 Teachers can submit their own resources on the topic of sustainability on an ongoing basis to make them available to other colleagues.
 A focus on ecological and scientific aspects is intended to arouse interest in the STEM subjects of mathematics, computer science, natural sciences and technology, especially among female students.

 Funding amount: € 388,020.00, RCE Graz-Styria: € 54.612.00